Elkan Akyürek (Principal Investigator)

 I obtained my PhD from Leiden University in the Netherlands, after which I continued my career as a postdoctoral research fellow at the University of Reading in the United Kingdom, and subsequently at the Ludwig Maximilian University Munich in Germany.
 I then returned to the Netherlands to take up a faculty position at the University of Groningen, where I have since pursued a research program in cognitive and perceptual neuroscience.

-I am currently the Chair of the Department of Experimental Psychology.
+I am Professor of Cognitive Neuroscience and Chair of the Department of Experimental Psychology.
 Finally, I also act as a Consulting Editor for the Journal of Experimental Psychology: Human Perception and Performance.

 Nursena Ataseven